MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-for-visio.md

 If you already use other tools to deploy software to your users, such as Microsoft Configuration Manager, you can use the Office Deployment Tool along with those tools to deploy volume licensed versions of Visio.

 > [!NOTE]
-> - Volume licensed versions of Visio 2019 are available directly from the Office CDN instead of from the Volume Licensing Service Center.
+> - Volume licensed versions of Visio 2019 are available directly from the Office CDN.
 > - Volume licensed versions of Visio 2019 are installed by using Click-to-Run instead of by using Windows Installer (MSI).
 > - The Office Customization Tool (OCT) that's used for Windows Installer (MSI) versions of Visio isn't used with volume licensed versions of Visio 2019.